 That inspired me to let you, dear reader, peek into my own shopping cart.
 I’m a veteran of more than two decades of shopping there, after all.

 Below are some of my favorite items to buy at Costco.
 Where possible, I’ve included links to the products.
 Take note, though: Prices online can differ from Costco’s in-store charge for the same item.

 1. Gift cards

-Need one to tuck into a birthday card?
-Or to tape to a teacher’s end-of-year gift basket?
-You’ll find them at plenty of stores but rarely at a discount.
+Need a gift card you can tuck into a birthday card?
+Or a card to tape to a teacher’s end-of-year gift basket?
+You’ll find gift cards at plenty of stores, but rarely at a discount.

-Costco has them.
+Costco has such bargain cards, however.
 Granted, you won’t find the selection you might see elsewhere, but the prices are great.
-For example, I recently picked up a two-pack of $25 gift cards for See’s Candies for $38.99 –- a savings of about $11.
+For example, I’ve picked up a two-pack of $25 gift cards for See’s Candies for $38.99 –- a savings of about $11.

 2. Rotisserie chicken